nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

  *  The discovery of at least one candidate AP after a full scan

-An ideal scanning algorithm seeks to discover the maximum number of APs in the shortest period [@SelectingScanningParameters].
+For clients, an ideal scanning algorithm seeks to discover the maximum number of APs in the shortest period [@SelectingScanningParameters].
+This is due to the mobile nature of clients.
+Take, for example, a scenario where a client is moving down a hallway.
+If the conenction to the current access point gets too poor, and it needs to roam to the next one a scan is triggered.
+In this case, a scanning algorithm that is to slow might cause the client to not discover any access points before it loses the connection.

+However, for access points this mobility limitation does not cause an issue.
+Access points are not mobile [^mobile-access-points], and for the problem that this thesis aims to solve speed is not as important as the accuracy of the scan.
+Because of this, we don't have to consider the time spent looking for access points.

+[^mobile-access-points]: There is an exception here: Mobile phones can work as
+    hotspots.
+This is a typical usecase in cafes and similar.
+However, this edge case is out of the scope of this thesis.
+Besides, these mobile hotspots are typically only around for a limited amount of time.
+I.e. while a guest is at a cafe.

-I'll be testing multiple discovery strategies that has been outlined in various research articles in this thesis.
+Now, we will be looking at multiple discovery strategies that has been outlined in previous research.

 \todo{
     Write a section about each of the strategies and outline their apparent